fabiolarobles1/fabiolarobles1/README.md

 - 🙂 Pronouns: She/Her

 ### About my GitHub
 Here you would find a variety of projects (some of them not finished) that I have worked on during the past years.
-You would find groups projects, course projects, personal projects, etc. It may seem a little messy, but what's developing without a liitle of brainstorming right? \
+You would find groups projects, course projects, personal projects, etc. It may seem a little messy, but what's developing without a liitle of brainstorming right?

-Pinned below are some of my favorite projects:
+Pinned below are some of my favorite projects!

 <!--